OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/core_features/working_with_derivatives/simul_derivs.rst

 the output show above, the total number of linear solves to compute the total jacobian will drop from 21 down to 5.

-If you run *openmdao simul_coloring* and it turns out there is no simultaneous coloring available, don't be surprised.
+If you run *om simul_coloring* and it turns out there is no simultaneous coloring available, don't be surprised.
 Problems that have the necessary total jacobian sparsity to allow simultaneous derivatives are relatively uncommon.